 TL;DR

-• Customer segmentation models are ways of dividing customers into groups with shared traits to effectively tailor your product and marketing strategy.
+• Customer segmentation models are ways of dividing customers into groups with shared traits to effectively tailor your product and marketing efforts.
+While a customer segmentation strategy defines your high-level business goals, a model provides the specific framework to reach them.

 • Here are some benefits of user segmentation models: